 Also called alveolar osteitis, dry socket is a condition where you experience intense pain a few days after having your tooth extracted.
 And given its antiseptic properties, tea tree oil works well to prevent tooth and gum infection and ease the pain.

 Pour 1 to 2 drops of tea tree oil on a wet cotton swab (after dipping it in clean water to moisten it).
 Gently apply the swab against the affected area.
 Let it stay for 5 minutes.
 Remove the cotton swab and rinse the area with lukewarm water.
 You can do this 2 to 3 times a day or as needed.

 Though more research is required, the use of tea tree oil in healing root canal pain has garnered positive results.
-Tea tree oil was found to disinfect the root canal system and eventually heal the pain (8).
+Tea tree oil was found to disinfect the root canal system (9).
+This may eventually help heal the pain.

 8. Treats Foot Blisters

 The antibacterial and astringent properties of tea tree oil can play a role in the treatment of foot blisters.
 In addition, the oil can cut the risk of infection and recurrence.

 Take 1 part tea tree oil and mix it with 3 parts plain water (or any vegetable oil).
 Using a clean cotton ball, gently apply this solution to the affected area.
 Leave it on for about 10 minutes, post which you can gently rinse with cold water.
 You can repeat this twice to thrice in a day for a few days.